Daniel Šmejkal: National team

 Šmejkal was involved in the Czechoslovakia national team's youth groups from the under-15 level and each additional level up to under-18, making 49 appearances between 1986 and 1988.
 He then played for Czechoslovakia national under-21 football team, scoring once in twelve appearances between 1988 and 1990.
 From 1994 until 1995 Šmejkal represented the Czech Republic internationally and scored three goals in ten appearances.

 Management career

 Šmejkal became a coach after his playing career.
 Having led Sokolov to finishing positions of fifth and fourth in the second tier of Czech football, Šmejkal joined Czech First League side FK Teplice in the summer of 2016, signing a two-year contract.

 Šmejkal moved to Vlašim in 2019.
 He then joined Prostějov in October 2021.
 He subsequently became the manager of the Czech Republic U-17 women team.
+In May 2025, Šmejkal was appointed as manager of Czech Republic U-19 women team.